Al-Amin: Civil war (811–813)

 Under the influence of their respective ministers, al-Amin and al-Ma'mun took steps that further polarized the political climate and made the breach irreparable.
 After al-Ma'mun symbolically removed al-Amin's name from his coins and from the Friday prayer, in November 810 al-Amin removed al-Ma'mun and al-Mu'tamin from the succession and nominated his own sons Musa and Abdallah instead.
 Al-Ma'mun replied by declaring himself imam, a religious title which shied of directly challenging the Caliph but nevertheless implied independent authority, as well as hearkening back to the early days of the Hashimiyya movement which had carried the Abbasids to power.

 Despite the reservations of some of his senior ministers and governors, two months later, in January 811, al-Amin formally began the civil war when he appointed Ali ibn Isa governor of Khurasan, placed him at the head of an unusually large army of 40,000 men, drawn from the abnaʾ, and sent him to depose al-Ma'mun.
 When Ali ibn Isa set out for Khurasan, he reportedly took along a set of silver chains with which to bind al-Ma'mun and carry him back to Baghdad.

 In March 811 al-Amin dispatched an army under Ali ibn Isa ibn Mahan against al-Ma'mun.
 Ali advanced on Rayy.
 Al-Ma'mun's capable general Tahir bin Husain met and defeated Ali, who was killed.

 Tahir took Ahwaz and gained control of Bahrayn and parts of Arabia.
 Basra and Kufa swore allegiance to al-Ma'mun.
 Tahir advanced on Baghdad and defeated a force sent against him.
 In Mecca, Dawud ibn Isa reminded worshippers that al-Amin had destroyed Harun ar Rashid's succession pledges and led them in swearing allegiance to al-Mamun.
 Dawud then went to Marv and presented himself to al-Ma'mun.
 Al-Ma'mun confirmed Dawud in his governorship of Mecca and Medina.

+Personal life

 Family

-Al-Amin is recorded as having had two wives, Arib al-Ma'muniyya, and Lubana bint Ali ibn al-Mahdi (who was noted for her exceptional beauty).
+Al-Amin's only wife was Lubana bint Ali ibn al-Mahdi, who was noted for her exceptional beauty.
 However, al-Amin died before the consummation of his marriage to Lubanah; her attested poetry includes a lament for his death: 'Oh hero lying dead in the open, betrayed by his commanders and guards.
 I cry over you not for the loss of my comfort and companionship, but for your spear, your horse and your dreams.
 I cry over my lord who widowed me before our wedding night'.